Robert Blanton

-Robert Jack Blanton (born September 7, 1989) is a former American football strong safety.
-He played college football at the University of Notre Dame and was drafted by the Minnesota Vikings in the fifth round of the 2012 NFL Draft.
+Robert Jack Blanton (born September 7, 1989) is an American former professional football safety and coach who currently serves as a defensive assistant for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the Minnesota Vikings in the fifth round of the 2012 NFL draft.

-Early years
+Early life

-Born in Clackamas Oregon, Blanton attended David W. Butler High School in Matthews, NC.
+Born in Clackamas Oregon, Blanton attended David W. Butler High School in Matthews, North Carolina.
 He was named second-team All-state as a sophomore after recording 126 tackles, six interceptions, 10 pass breakups, causing six fumbles and blocking six kicks.
 He was one of 11 players from the state of North Carolina selected to the All-Southern team by The Orlando Sentinel.
 He was named to the Super Southern 100 list by The Atlanta Journal-Constitution as one of 10 cornerbacks.
 As a junior, he totaled 147 tackles, 12 pass breakups and seven interceptions in 15 games played.
 He also caught four passes for 86 yards.
 He was named first-team All-state in 2006 and 2007 by the Associated Press.
 As senior in 2007, he tallied 94 tackles, five interceptions and blocked six kicks, helping the Bulldogs reach the second round of Class 4AA playoffs and earning Defensive Player of the Year honors by The Charlotte Observer.
 He was one of five finalists for the Glenn Davis Award, a national award based on community service, academics and athletic accomplishment.
 He was selected for the 2008 U.S. Army All-American Bowl in San Antonio, Texas, where he played both cornerback and safety.
 He also played in the Shrine Bowl of the Carolinas.

 Blanton also participated in basketball and track & field at Butler.
 He ran hurdles and was a jumper, surpassing 6.40 meters (21 feet) in the long jump and clearing 2.01 meters (6 feet, 7 inches) in the high jump.
 As a senior in 2008, he recorded a personal-best time of 7.62 seconds in the 55m hurdles.
 At the NCHSAA 4A State Meet, he placed 4th in the 110m hurdles with a time of 14.47 seconds and 7th in the 300m hurdles with a time of 38.73 seconds.

 Considered a four-star recruit by Rivals.com, Blanton was rated as the top cover safety in nation, the 22nd best safety in the country and the seventh-best prospect in the state of North Carolina.
 He was also rated as the 15th-best cornerback in the country and the third-best player in his state by Scout.com.